Glossary of Legislative Terms

 Budget authority (BA) refers to the authority of the government to set specific levels of federal funds that its agencies may spend.
 Congress may set these spending levels through its appropriations bills, and it can specify how this money must be spent through authorizing legislation.
 Congress also can make these funds available for one year or for several years to come.
 One can think of budget authority as placing a certain amount of money into a checking account – this money is then spent through budget outlays.

 The Senate and House Budget Committees define their tasks as “drafting Congress’ annual budget plan and monitoring action on the budget for the Federal Government.”
 The Budget Committees prepare a budget resolution for each fiscal year.
-The Congressional Action section of the Federal Budget Process explains how the budget is created by the president and Congress each year.
+This primer on the federal budget process by the Center on Budget and Policy Priorities explains how the budget is created by the president and Congress each year.

 There are 20 “budget functions” or “functional allocations,” which are generally termed as categories of spending.
 The budget resolution created each year includes targets for the amounts that Congress is permitted to spend in each of these budget functions, examples of which include transportation, agriculture, and health.
 Two of the budget functions relate to RESULTS’ work especially: Function 150 Account and Function 920 Account.

 A budget resolution serves as the general framework within which Congress will make its decisions about the congressional budget by setting specific spending and taxing levels.
 Budget resolutions are “concurrent” congressional resolutions – that is to say, they do not have the force of law and they do not require the president’s signature.
 Thus, they also do not directly provide funding to any organization or program, but they establish the structure of the budget.
 In doing so, a budget resolution sets targets for governmental spending in twenty different budget functions, while considering total revenue, the deficit, and the allotted money that will be used for two types of spending: discretionary and mandatory.